Omar-Khan99/Diagram-Generation/README.md

-Of course.
-Here is an updated README file that reflects the changes in your project, transitioning it from a command-line tool to an interactive Streamlit web application.

----

 # AI-Powered Diagram Generation Chat

 This project provides an interactive chat application built with Streamlit that leverages large language models (LLMs) to generate explanatory diagrams.
 Users can input a topic into the chat, and the system will generate a structured explanation and then create a visual diagram using Graphviz.
 The application also supports uploading and displaying images directly in the chat.